maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 This query uses a CTE to find the latest timestamp for each vehicle, then filters for vehicles that have been stopped for more than 5 minutes.

+> [!note]
-> **Note**: `TIMESTAMPDIFF` is a function that calculates the difference between two timestamps in a specified unit (in this case, minutes).
+> `TIMESTAMPDIFF` is a function that calculates the difference between two timestamps in a specified unit (in this case, minutes).
 It's a convenient way to calculate time intervals for time-series analysis.

 Example results: